nextbreakpoint/freeimage4java/README.md

   sh run-image-java.sh

-The output will be produced in directory build.
+The output will be produced in directory build/freeimage4java/java.

 ## Build library for MacOS